chenxingqiang/secret-learn/doc/developers/advanced_installation.rst

    Python and the most popular scientific libraries.

-   If you installed Python with conda, we recommend to create a dedicated `conda environment`_ with all the build dependencies of jax-sklearn (namely NumPy_, SciPy_, Cython_, meson-python_ and Ninja_):
+   If you installed Python with conda, we recommend to create a dedicated `conda environment`_ with all the build dependencies of secret-learn (namely NumPy_, SciPy_, Cython_, meson-python_ and Ninja_):

    .. prompt:: bash $